 108 Stow Hill

 In 1917, the Newport Union opened a children's home in a house at 108 Stow Hill, also known as the Court House.
-The house was previously owned by Lord Tredegar and then leased to Thomas Ponsford, a dealer and scrap merchant, who went bankrupt owing the Newport Corporation money.
-The Corporation acquired the freehold in 1918 and the site continued in use as a children's home until 1973.
+The house was previously owned by Lord Tredegar and then leased to Thomas Ponsford, who went bankrupt owing the Newport Corporation money.
+The Corporation then acquired the freehold and operated the premises as a children's home until 1973.

 The house is said to be haunted by the ghost of a child who committed suicide in the 1930s.
 A child calling has been heard in the top left-hand bedroom as viewed from Stow Hill.